-Exhibit No. Exhibit Index 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the completion of this offering) 3.3 By-laws of the Registrant, as currently in effect 3.4 Form of Amended and Restated By-laws (to be effective upon the completion of this offering) 4.1 Investors' Rights Agreement among the Registrant and certain of its stockholders, dated December 22, 2017 4.2 Specimen Stock Certificate evidencing shares of common stock 4.3 Amended and Restated Warrant to Purchase Stock, by and between Silicon Valley Bank and the Registrant, dated December 22, 2017 5.1 Opinion of Goodwin Procter LLP 10.1# 2017 Stock Option and Incentive Plan and forms of award agreements thereunder 10.2# 2018 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3# Senior Executive Cash Incentive Bonus Plan 10.4# Employee Stock Purchase Plan 10.5# Form of Indemnification Agreement 10.6† Exclusive License Agreement by and between the Registrant, and Children's Medical Center, dated as December 16, 2013 10.7# Offer Letter by and between Nagesh K. Mahanthappa, Ph.D. and the Registrant, dated October 10, 2012 10.8# Offer Letter by and between Yung H. Chyung, M.D. and the Registrant, dated February 2, 2016 10.9# Offer Letter by and between Elan Z. Ezickson and the Registrant, dated July 17, 2014 10.10# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Nagesh K. Mahanthappa, dated October 10, 2012 10.11# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Yung H. Chyung, M.D., dated February 2, 2016 10.12# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Elan Z. Ezickson, dated July 17, 2014 10.13† Option and License Agreement by and between the Registrant and Janssen Biotech, Inc., dated as of December 17, 2013 10.14 Lease Agreement by and between 620 Memorial Leasehold LLC and the Registrant, dated March 5, 2015, as amended by the First Amendment dated February 22, 2016 and the Second Amendment dated February 22, 2018
+Exhibit No. Exhibit Index 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.1.1 Amendment to Amended and Restated Certificate of Incorporation of the Registrant 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the completion of this offering).
+3.3 By-laws of the Registrant, as currently in effect 3.4 Form of Amended and Restated By-laws (to be effective upon the completion of this offering) 4.1 Investors' Rights Agreement among the Registrant and certain of its stockholders, dated December 22, 2017 4.2 Specimen Stock Certificate evidencing shares of common stock 4.3 Amended and Restated Warrant to Purchase Stock, by and between Silicon Valley Bank and the Registrant, dated December 22, 2017 5.1 Opinion of Goodwin Procter LLP 10.1# 2017 Stock Option and Incentive Plan and forms of award agreements thereunder 10.2# 2018 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3# Senior Executive Cash Incentive Bonus Plan 10.4# Employee Stock Purchase Plan 10.5# Form of Indemnification Agreement 10.6† Exclusive License Agreement by and between the Registrant, and Children's Medical Center, dated as December 16, 2013 10.7# Offer Letter by and between Nagesh K. Mahanthappa, Ph.D. and the Registrant, dated October 10, 2012 10.8# Offer Letter by and between Yung H. Chyung, M.D. and the Registrant, dated February 2, 2016 10.9# Offer Letter by and between Elan Z. Ezickson and the Registrant, dated July 17, 2014 10.10# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Nagesh K. Mahanthappa, dated October 10, 2012 10.11# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Yung H. Chyung, M.D., dated February 2, 2016 10.12# Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement, by Elan Z. Ezickson, dated July 17, 2014 10.13† Option and License Agreement by and between the Registrant and Janssen Biotech, Inc., dated as of December 17, 2013